 Good health has long been a vital part of the mission, work, and message of the Seventh-day Adventist Church.
 We believe that healing must include all facets of our well-being — physical, mental, social, and spiritual.
-This website offers resources and tools for Health Ministry leaders to engage, uplift, and empower them to serve intelligently, wisely, and with passion.
+This website offers resources and tools for Health Ministry leaders to engage, uplift, and empower them to serve intelligently, wisely, and with compassion.

 Christ feels the woes of every sufferer…And He is just as willing to heal the sick now as when He was personally on earth.
 Christ’s servants are His representatives, the channels for His working.
 He desires through them to exercise His healing power.